rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-coturn/index.md

 ## How to deploy this module in a project

-The [repository for this module](https://github.com/rollyourown-xyz/ryo-coturn) contains a number of resources for including the module in a [rollyourown.xyz](https://rollyourown.xyz) project.
+The [repository for this module](https://github.com/rollyourown-xyz/ryo-coturn) contains a number of resources for including the module in a rollyourown project.
 The steps for including the module are:

 1. Add the STUN/TURN Server module as well as the [Ingress Proxy module](/rollyourown/project_modules/ryo-ingress-proxy/) dependency to the `get-modules.sh` script in the project: